 Having 2 sisters that were healing well though, it was just torturous to see her caged or battling the cone while her sisters were able to walk free.
 Jess researched and found some vague DIY tutorials online or stores where we could purchase post-surgery clothing, but we didn’t have the time (or patience) to wait for delivery.

-So Jess ran to a dollar store and picked up some regular woman’s knee-highs.
-They are perfect in a 2-pack since they do stretch a bit and you may need to make a replacement if the first doesn’t last the full recovery period.
+So Jess ran to a dollar store and picked up some regular woman’s knee-highs socks.
+They are perfect in a 2-pack since the sock onesies do stretch a bit and you may need to make a replacement if the first doesn’t last the full recovery period.

 They are also in the purrfectly adorable kitten patterns!
 Nothing too serious =p

 Just today, Zig Zag had her spay surgery and is doing great.
 She is also sporting an adorable onesie now that allows her to have movement of her limbs, bathroom freedom (with no messy cleanup) and to ditch the cone that made the petite kitten look like a satellite dish!

 Here are the instructions and some photos to help you make your own DIY Sock Onesie.